foscomputerservices/FOSUtilities/Sources/FOSMVVM/FOSMVVM.docc/FOSMVVM.md

 FOSMVVM is a full end-to-end implementation of the Model-View-ViewModel pattern, including the following services:

-- **Localization**
+### View Localization
 - Strongly Typed
     - The binding between the ViewModel property and the entry in the localization (YAML) file is determined by the name of the swift type and property
 - Automatically Verified with no manual testing required
     - All localized properties are automatically tested to ensure:
         - No missing bindings in any locales
         - No unintentional duplicates across locales
         - All localizations are properly formatted

-- **Resources**
+### Resources
 - Attach images and other resources to properties of the ViewModel
     - The binding can be managed automatically using the swift type and property name or manually specified using a URL
 - Automatically Verified with no manual testing required
 - Fully versioned allowing different versions of the resource for different versions of the ViewModel
 - Image and Resource bindings can be localized

-- **Automatic Routing**
+### Automatic Routing
 - Server routes for ViewModel resources are automatically generated and maintained, no manual management naming schemes is code required

-- **Versioning**
+### ViewModel Versioning
 - Easily support multiple versions of each ViewModel ensuring backwards and forwards compatibility of the ViewModel and all attached resources

 ## Definitions